-Rhonda Thompson, NFU Lincolnshire county adviser, is working with the Louth Fire Service and Lincolnshire Fire Services to overcome this problem.
-Trials of a connector coupling are planned to take place in the Louth area later in the summer by the Fire Service with members from the Louth and Alford branches.
+Rhonda Thompson, NFU Lincolnshire county adviser, has worked with the Louth Fire Service and Lincolnshire Fire Services to overcome this problem, with trials of a connector coupling planned to take place in the Louth area by the Fire Service with members from the Louth and Alford branches.

 One very practical solution which can help make water available to the fire service in an emergency is for farmers to have equipment to hand to make an improvised dam.
-An improvised dam can be used to collect water discharged from a bowser or tank for a fire engine to then draw on.
+This can be used to collect water discharged from a bowser or tank for a fire engine to then draw on.

 Fire engines are likely to carry ladders and tarpaulins but it could be very useful and a life saver for farmers to have additional equipment to hand just in case.

 You can make an improvised dam from three sections of ladder, a tarpaulin and rope as follows.
 Alternatively, bales could be used to construct a structure to support a tarpaulin.

 Step 1: Lay the ladders on their sides, interlinked in a triangular formation.

 Step 2: Lash the sections of ladder together.

 Step 3: Place a tarpaulin (referred to as a salvage sheet by the fire service) over the ladders and lash taut.